ba-st/docker-pharo-vm/docs/how-to-guides/how-to-update-vm-release.md

   (beware that multiple files with the same version might be available, **we need the one with the commit equal to the one mentioned in the Pharo VM release**)
 - Update the `Dockerfile` in the `source` folder to download the new zip
+- When creating a new release, the format should be **Pharo VM Version** [Current Date]
+- After creating a new release, a new branch must be created so that it can be referenced by dependent projects